-Included with this soil in mapping are small areas of Altoga, Eddy, Stephen, and Houston Black soils.
-The Eddy and Stephen soils are on shallow side slopes and ridgetops.
-Altoga soils are on side slopes.
-Narrow areas of Houston Black are along drainageways.
+Included with this soil in mapping are small areas of Houston Black, Heiden, and Lewisville soils.
+The Houston Black and Heiden soils are on uplands.
+The Lewisville soils are on steeper side slopes.
 The included soils make up 10 to 20 percent of this map unit.